mscheema02/kinematics-and-cnn-autonomous-driving/README.md

 ## Troubleshooting

 - **Model loads but robot doesn’t move**
-  - Confirm the node is publishing on the same `/cmd_vel` topic your robot listens to.
+  - Confirm the node publishes to the same `/cmd_vel` your robot listens to.
-  - Verify the camera topic name matches what the node subscribes to.
+  - Verify the camera topic matches what the node subscribes to.

-- **Robot oscillates / “jitters”**
+- **Robot oscillates / jitters**
-  - Reduce `theta_vel` slightly, or reduce `x_vel`.
+  - Reduce `theta_vel` and/or `x_vel`.
-  - Ensure lighting/textures in Gazebo are not drastically different from training images.

-- **Bad generalization in modified worlds**
+  - Increase dataset diversity (lighting, viewpoints) and retrain.

+- **Poor performance after adding objects**
-  - Collect additional training images in the modified environment.
+  - Collect additional images in the modified environment and retrain.
-  - Prefer the v3 model (dropout) and consider increasing dataset diversity.
+  - Prefer the v3 model (dropout) for better robustness.

 - **cv_bridge errors**
   - Ensure the correct ROS2 `cv_bridge` package is installed for your ROS distribution.
-  - Confirm image encoding matches expected (commonly `"bgr8"`).
+  - Confirm expected image encoding (commonly `bgr8`).

----